 - 2.1 Lloyd's recognises that the auction process has been developed within a unique legal structure and therefore has certain limitations, some of which are identified in the Appendix.
-Members' agents must ensure that such limitations and potential risk factors are communicated to those intending to participate in the auction process. - 2.2 Through the auction process participants on syndicates in the current year in question may be able to realise any value attaching to the disposal of all or part of their capacity for the following year of account.
+Members' agents must ensure that such limitations and potential risk factors are communicated to those intending to participate in the auction process. - 2.2 Through the auction process participants on syndicates in 2020 may be able to realise any value attaching to the disposal of all or part of their capacity for the 2021 year of account.
 The auction may also enable participants to gain access to syndicates on which capacity is available.
 Subscribers who are successful in acquiring capacity will pay the various subscriber premiums stipulated in their subscription orders.
-For each syndicate the successful subscriber premiums are then added together and divided by the amount of capacity matched on the syndicate this establishes an average tender premium which is paid to all persons who successfully tendered capacity on the syndicate. - 2.3 The auctions to be held in the current year in question deal only with the entitlement to participate on the following year of account.
-Earlier years of account are not affected. - 2.4 The auction process will be overseen by Lloyd's General Counsel, Claire Schrader, who is known for these purposes as the Auction Official.
+For each syndicate the successful subscriber premiums are then added together and divided by the amount of capacity matched on the syndicate this establishes an average tender premium which is paid to all persons who successfully tendered capacity on the syndicate. - 2.3 The auctions to be held in 2020 deal only with the entitlement to participate on the 2021 year of account.
+Earlier years of account are not affected. - 2.4 The auction process will be overseen by the Head of Legal & Compliance, Peter Spires, who is known for these purposes as the Auction Official.
 The Auction Official is responsible for the conduct of all auctions and the interpretation of the Auction Rules.
-Member Services will undertake the day-to-day administration of each auction.
+Member Services will undertake the day-to-day administration of each auction and bilateral arrangement.